railway7/Driver_sign/README.md

 Please create your own workflow by mimicking [Sign_sojiang.yml](https://github.com/spiritLHL/Driver_sign/blob/master/Sign_sojiang.yml) file.

 Use a private repo to prevent your own data from being leaked.

+Wait for the plugin author to update, otherwise the verification code will not be recognized and passed.(2022.1.19)

 ![](https://cdn.jsdelivr.net/gh/spiritLHL/tuchuang@master/QQ%E5%9B%BE%E7%89%8720220110164439.png)